MET4L-DS/AskMe/README.md

 ## Installation

-To install and set up JUSTIFIED, follow these steps:
+To install and set up LawGPT, follow these steps:

 1. **Clone the repository:**